 3. Precise results

-Our intelligent tool uses JSON-based DSL, a powerful technology that enables to construct complicated queries and fine-tune them to make sure you have precise results during a search.
-It provides also a way of ranking and grouping results.
+Our intelligent tool uses JSON-based DSL, a powerful technology that enables you to construct complicated queries and fine-tune them to make sure you have precise results during a search.
+It provides also a way of geo ranking and grouping results.

 4. Grouping and aggregations